Thermobaric weapon: Effects

-Conventional countermeasures such as barriers (sandbags) and personnel armour are not effective against thermobaric weapons.
+Conventional countermeasures such as barriers (sandbags) and personnel armor are not effective against thermobaric weapons.
 A Human Rights Watch report of 1 February 2000 quotes a study made by the US Defense Intelligence Agency:

 The [blast] kill mechanism against living targets is unique—and unpleasant. ...
 What kills is the pressure wave, and more importantly, the subsequent rarefaction [vacuum], which ruptures the lungs. ...
 If the fuel deflagrates but does not detonate, victims will be severely burned and will probably also inhale the burning fuel.
 Since the most common FAE fuels, ethylene oxide and propylene oxide, are highly toxic, undetonated FAE should prove as lethal to personnel caught within the cloud as with most chemical agents.